ConfettiFX/The-Forge-Blog/MSAA.md

 One way to find out where in an image the polygon edges are is called Centroid Sampling that is widely supported in GPU hardware.

 #### Centroid Sampling
-Here is an image that explains how centroid sampling works:
+Here is an image from one of my old slide decks that I used for teaching MSAA.
+It explains how centroid sampling works:

 ![Poly Edge Detection with Centroid Sampling](Images/MSAA/PolyEdge_DetectionwithCentroidSampling.png)